BlokasLabs/patchbox-os-docs/amidiauto.md

 ## Contributing

-The source code for `amidiauto` is hosted on [GitHub](https://github.com/BlokasLabs/amidiauto).
+The source code for `amidiauto` is hosted on <a href="https://github.com/BlokasLabs/amidiauto" target="_blank">GitHub</a>.
 Pull requests expanding the functionality or fixing any issues are welcome!